ryanmasondavies/Specify/README.md

 Specify helps you describe behaviour in conversational terms.

-It was developed out of a personal need for a simple BDD library - more lightweight and extendable than the alternatives, with the addition of extra DSL functions to simplify writing examples.
+It was developed out of a personal need for a simple BDD library - more lightweight and extensible than the alternatives, with the addition of extra DSL functions to simplify writing examples.

-Specify makes use of the dynamic nature of blocks to define DSL methods like `it()` and `describe()`:
+Specify makes use of the dynamic nature of blocks to define the default terms `it()` and `describe()`:

 ```
 describe(@"the stack", ^{